 The history of this tea has lasted more than thousands of years since the Song Dynasty.
 During the Ming and Qing Dynasties, this tea got a reputation of a 'Highest Mastery Tea' as well as the 'Emperor's Tea' status.
-This is one of the Top 10 Chinese teas of all time and definitely one of the best green teas in the world.
-Longjing is famous for its delicate aroma, which contains notes of orchids, nuts, fresh fruits, roasted chestnut, deep and multifaceted taste, and sweet aftertaste.
+This is one of the Top 10 Chinese teas of all time and one of the best green teas in the world.
+Longjing is famous for its delicate aroma, which contains notes of orchids, nuts, fresh fruits, and roasted chestnuts, a deep and multifaceted taste, and a sweet aftertaste.
 During the tea ceremony, the smell acquires different shades and saturation.
-This particular "Dragon Well" is grown on Tien Mu Shan mountain, Lin'an country, Hangzhou, Zhejiang, China.
-Organic plantations, high altitude, special cultivar, and traditional handmade pan-frying techniques make this tea one of a kind.
-This tea was harvested during the Ming Qian period (before the Qing Ming period) which is considered the highest quality tea material.
+This particular "Dragon Well" is grown on Tien Mu Shan Mountain, Lin'an country, Hangzhou, Zhejiang, China.
+Organic plantations, high altitude, special cultivars, and traditional handmade pan-frying techniques make this tea one of a kind.
+This tea was harvested during the Ming Qian period (before the Qing Ming period) and is considered the highest quality tea material.
 This tea is also very appreciated for its huge list of beneficial properties like rejuvenation of the body and removal of toxins, Longjing has anti-inflammatory and antibacterial properties, speeds up the metabolic processes, etc.